 Ever listen to a song and start tapping your foot to the tune…even though you’ve never heard it before?

 It’s probably because its using a beat that’s been used before in other songs.
-Dozens and dozens and dozens of other songs you’ve listed to in your life, and have probably forgotten about.
+Dozens and dozens and dozens of other songs you’ve listened to in your life, and have probably forgotten about.

 You’ve just fallen for a secret tactic in the music industry: They want to get you sucked-in to a new song by giving you a taste of something that you’re already familiar with.